kcsmith-uiuc/TubePinchValve/README.md

 [3] Rahman, M. H., Loud, I. C., Do, V. Q., Hamid, M. A., & Smith, K. C. (2025).
 Tapered, Interdigitated Channels for Uniform, Low-Pressure Flow through Porous Electrodes for Desalination and Beyond.
 Electrochimica Acta, 514, 145632. https://doi.org/10.1016/j.electacta.2024.145632

 DESCRIPTION:
-  The ability to control the flow of small liquid volumes in a simple, precise, and cost-effective manner is important for various experiments and devices.
-At the MechSE department at the University of Illinois at Urbana-Champaign, the Smith laboratory needed such a device for use in a recirculation apparatus for reseach on electrochemical desalination methods.

-  The valve functions with a simple servo, and a simple 3D-printed mount.
-By inserting tubes into either side of the mount, and connecting their inputs to seperate pumps, the valve switching device functions as an "xor-gate".
-The servo can be run by any simple microcontroller, but a simple and common controller is the Arduino.
-When functioning as a valve, the servo simply rotates between two positions, pinching either flow off.
+The TubePinchValve-PCB apparatus seeks to control the flow of small liquid volumes in a simple, precise, and cost-effective manner by using a servo motor to pinch one of two flexible tubes through which water is flowed.
+The single valve is comprised of (1) servo motor, (2) two tubes, (3) a 3D-printable mount, and (4) a microcontroller (e.g., an Arduino).
+By inserting tubes into either side of the mount, and connecting their inputs to separate pumps the apparatus acts as a three-way valve.
+When functioning as a valve, the servo rotates between two positions, pinching off either of the two flows of interest.
 This functionality allows for rapid, precise switching of flows with little-to-no cross-flow.

-  The entire setup costs $13.25 + $23.99 + $3.99 + $0.97 + (((COST OF TUBING, COST OF BARELL JACK))), and further valves can be controlled from the same microcontroller, reducing the cost-per-unit to roughly (((INSERT UNIT COST))).
-This GitHub page acts as free-use documentation for the reproduction, modification, and procurement of such open-source "xor" gate valves.
+This GitHub page acts as open-source documentation for the reproduction, modification, and procurement of such three-way valves.

 DESIGN:
 The valve components are as follows:
 - 1 3D printed servo mount
 - 1 DS3225 25KG Large Torque Digital Servo
-- 2 Small diameter tubes of your choice, we used: (((ADD LINK))))
+- 2 small diameter tubes of your choice, such as used with peristaltic pumps:
 - 1 Arduino MEGA
-- 1 Custom PCB
+- 1 custom PCB
     - 1 2449-J1021AS35VDC.20-ND	RELAY GEN PURPOSE SPST 3A 5V
     - 1 Barrel Jack (((ADD PART NUMBER)))